dannycab/phy472msu_s2021/syllabus.md

 For most of you, 472 is an elective course that you are taking to advance your knowledge of quantum mechanics.
 As such, this course is designed under several different principles than a standard course.
 Below, I provide those principles and their rationale.

 * 472 should help you learn the central tenets of Quantum Mechanics
 	* This course provides the conclusion of the story started in 471.
-In 471, you learned about what seperates quantum mechanics from classical mechanics through observations of Stern-Gerlach experiments; you learned some of the formalism of quantum mechanics through the concept of spin; and you begin to look at the time evolution of state vectors.
-In 472, we will build on that foundation to explore the position and momentum representation of quantum systems; we will invesigate a larger theory of angular momentum for which spin plays a part; and we will investigate canonical examples of quantum systems like hydrogen atom and the quantum harmonic oscillator as well as qhat happens when we perturb them.
+In 471, you learned about what separates quantum mechanics from classical mechanics through observations of Stern-Gerlach experiments; you learned some of the formalism of quantum mechanics through the concept of spin; and you begin to look at the time evolution of state vectors.
+In 472, we will build on that foundation to explore the position and momentum representation of quantum systems; we will investigate a larger theory of angular momentum for which spin plays a part; and we will investigate canonical examples of quantum systems like hydrogen atom and the quantum harmonic oscillator as well as what happens when we perturb them.
 This course should help you see how the basic formalism of quantum mechanics can be extended to more complex systems.
 Because quantum mechanics is such a broad topic, we will cover the canonical elements in class and you will research advanced topics and share them with your class mates.
 * 472 should be a celebration of your knowledge
 	* For many of you, this course concludes your study of physics at MSU.
 What you have achieved in the last four years should be celebrated and enjoyed.
 This course will provide ample opportunities for you to share what things you know and what things you are learning with me and with each other.
 * 472 should give you opportunities to engage in professional practice